 I remember more.
-I remember standing in the crowded hall of the College, one hand in my coat pocket for self-assurance and my heart bobbing up and down my throat, gazing hard at those faces that With years and with more experience I sometimes feel more self-possessed, but recalling the incident shatters all my confidence.
+I remember standing in the crowded hall of the College, one hand in my coat pocket for self-assurance and my heart bobbing up and down my throat, gazing hard at those faces that had gathered there for the Annual debate.
+I remember the black haze that crossed my eyes and blurred my vision-then a voice that was shouting-a voice I recognized with difficulty as mine.

+With years and with more experience I sometimes feel more self-possessed, but recalling the incident shatters all my confidence.